 AJ Patel is ecstatic to be performing at Broadway Sessions once again!
 AJ was born and raised in Maryland, USA, where he performed in several musicals since the age of 8.
 When he's not in class studying musical theatre at The University of Adelaide, he likes to spend his time eating.
 AJ would like to thank his friends and family back home who helped have him throughout his journey in the theatre.

-There would be few things in life that mean more to Anthony than music (but his amazing family will always keep the number one spot in his heart!)
+There would be few things in life that mean more to Anthony than music (except for his amazing family).
 Whether listening or participating, dancing or reflecting, building up or winding down, on piano at a party or on stage in a show, music is one of his greatest passions, right up there with the wonderful world of cinema.

 His on-stage musical experience has included Mack and Mabel, Little Shop of Horrors, A Chorus of Disapproval, Company, If/Then, and Summer of '69 - plus the recent/upcoming Beautiful: The Carole King Musical.

 Ben has many years of musical experience.
 His training has taken him around Australia, to Hong Kong, Paris and to London where has performed in the West End and The Royal Albert Hall.
 He has a number of musical theatre credits including The Little Mermaid (Prince Eric), Pirates of Penzance (Frederic), Jesus Christ Superstar (Jesus) and Barnum (P.T Barnum).
 Opera credits with the State Opera of South Australia include Cloudstreet!
 (Lon Lamb), Carmen and La Bohemé.
 Drama credits with Independent Theatre include Peter and Alice (Peter Pan), Amadeus (Wolfgang Amadeus Mozart), Brideshead Revisited (Sebastien Flyte) and Old Wicked Songs (Stephan Hoffman).